 (e) Part 7.10.

+[Section 368 amended by No. 7 of 2016 s.
+128.]

-Division 2 — Mutual recognition of foreign co-operatives
+Division 2 — Participating co-operatives carrying on business in this State

+[Heading inserted by No. 7 of 2016 s.
+129.]

-369. Operation of foreign co-operatives in this State
+369. Operation of participating co-operatives in this State

-A foreign co-operative must not carry on business in this State as a co-operative unless it is authorised under this Part to carry on business in this State.
+A participating co-operative must not carry on business in this State as a co-operative unless it is authorised under this Part to carry on business in this State.

 Penalty: a fine of $24 000.

+[Section 369 amended by No. 7 of 2016 s.
+199.]

 370. Authorisation to carry on business

-(1) A participating co-operative is, by this Act, authorised to carry on business in this State after notifying the Registrar in accordance with section 372 that the participating co-operative intends to carry on business in this State.
+(1) A participating co-operative is, by this Act, authorised to carry on business in this State unless it ceases to be so authorised under section 376.

-(2) The authorisation of a participating co-operative is subject to the same conditions or restrictions that apply to the carrying on of its business under its registration in the participating State.
+(2) The authorisation of a participating co-operative is subject to the same conditions or restrictions that apply to the carrying on of its business under its registration in the participating jurisdiction.

-(3) A non-participating co-operative is, by this Act, authorised to carry on business in this State if the Registrar issues an authorisation notice to the co-operative.
+[(3) deleted]

+[Section 370 amended by No. 7 of 2016 s.
+130.]

 371. Registration under Companies (Co-operative) Act 1943

 A company, as defined in the Companies (Co-operative) Act 1943 section 328(1), that is registered under Part XI of that Act immediately before the commencement of section 369 is taken to be a foreign co-operative authorised under this Part of this Act to carry on business in this State, and the Companies (Co-operative) Act 1943 ceases to apply to that company.

-372. Notification to Registrar

-(1) A foreign co-operative that proposes to carry on business in this State must lodge with the Registrar a written notice in the form approved by the Registrar.

-(2) The notice must be accompanied by the following —

-(a) a statement signed by 2 directors, or a director and the secretary of the co-operative, as to the following matters —

-(i) that the co-operative is able to pay its debts as and when they become due and payable;

-(ii) that the co-operative complies and will continue to comply with the provisions of applicable laws of another State or other place under which the co-operative is registered, incorporated or formed;

-(iii) that no legal proceedings have been commenced or are pending against the co-operative in respect of a failure to comply, in its capacity as a co-operative, with a law of another State or any other place in which the co-operative carries on business under which the co-operative is registered, incorporated, formed or authorised to carry on business;

-(iv) the full name and address of each person who is to act as agent of the co-operative in this State;

-(v) the address of the proposed principal office of the co-operative in this State, if any;
+372. Existing foreign co-operatives

+(1) This section applies to a body that —

-(vi) the name under which the co-operative proposes to carry on business in this State;
+(a) immediately before the commencement of the Co-operatives Amendment Act 2016 section 130 is, or is taken under section 371 to be, a foreign co-operative authorised under this Part to carry on business in this State; and

+(b) is not registered or incorporated under a corresponding co-operatives law.

+(2) The co-operative is taken to be a participating co-operative authorised under this Part to carry on business in this State, and this Part applies with all necessary modifications.